 A decent wedding retains the most ravishing memories in one’s lifetime.
-Everyone envisions that their wedding day will be foxy- the cake, the music, the flowers, the guest, the venue but what makes these memories live forever is the artistic photographs.
+Everyone envisions that their wedding day will be foxy- the cake, the music, the flowers, the guests, the venue but what makes these memories live forever is the artistic photographs.
 You own them yourself so it’s your key responsibility to make them as charming as possible.

 As much as the wedding day is for the bride and the groom, a lot of emphasis on portraits is placed on the bride.
 If you are new to photography or simply looking for some tips to improve your portraits you would notice that shooting a wedding is one of the toughest assignments that a photographer can take.
 To ease it out, we have compiled a list of wedding portrait photography tips and key mistakes that photographers make.